trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **modelCode:** String.
 The model code holding the position.

 **contract:** Contract.
-The position’s Contract
+The positionÃ¢â‚¬â„¢s Contract

 **pos:** decimal.
 The number of positions held.

 **avgCost:** double.
 The average cost of the position.
  )

-Provides the portfolio’s open positions.
+Provides the portfolioÃ¢â‚¬â„¢s open positions.

 -